 How To Delete A Subdomain

-(How to remove a subdomain)
+(How to delete a subdomain)

 You will be asked to confirm your deletion …